SpeedyZ500/pytest-instructions/README.md

     self.songs.pop(i)
     ```

-4. Press the "Run Tests" button in the Testing tab to re-run all tests. `test_remove_song_positive` is now passing.
+4. Press the "Run Tests" button in the Testing tab to re-run all tests. `test_remove_present_song` is now passing.

 You have created and implemented a positive test.
 The next section will instruct you in writing a test for testing program functionality with invalid inputs.